 - Hold the board only by the handle and by the green fingerhold panels, where the board stiffener is located.
-Do not hold the board only at the ends. - When removing the board from an antistatic bag, keep the board vertical until you lay it on the ESD mat. - Do not place the board on a hard surface.
+Do not hold the board only at the ends. - When removing the board from the packaging, keep the board vertical until you lay it on the cushioned ESD mat. - Do not place the board on a hard surface.
 Use a cushioned antistatic mat.
 The board connectors and components have very thin pins that bend easily. - Be careful of small component parts located on both sides of the board. - Do not use an oscilloscope probe on the components.
-The soldered pins are easily damaged or shorted by the probe point. - Transport the board in an antistatic bag or the packaging box.
+The soldered pins are easily damaged or shorted by the probe point. - Transport the board in its packaging box.